apache/kylin/readme/quick_start.md

 ![sketch map](../images/sketch.png)

+- **Services are created as the number order from 1 to 4.**
+- **A cluster will be easily created as same as the image of architecture above.**

 ## Quick Start

-1. Initialize aws account credential on local machine, please check [details](./prerequisites.md#localaws).
+1. Initialize aws account credential on the local machine, please check [details](./prerequisites.md#localaws).

 2. Download the source code: